Transforming Public Health Data Systems

 - The Gulf Research Program of the National Academies of Sciences, Engineering, and Medicine awarded planning grant awards of $100,000 to two historically black universities to investigate how social determinants of health data can transform public health data systems to better address health disparities faced by communities in the Gulf of Mexico region.
 Learn more about the funding opportunity.

 RWJF is committed to the Commission’s recommendations for a modernized public health data infrastructure where data are collected, analyzed, and interpreted with an eye toward equity.
 The foundation has committed an initial $50 million in funding toward that goal.
+The following grant initiatives are aligned with the Commission’s three overarching recommendations.

 - Developing key well-being metrics to improve health and equity in Atlanta